QuixoticRocket/PrimeTables/README.txt

 I am pleased with my implementation of finding the prime numbers and how close I came to existing seiving algorithms.
 I like the overall seperation of concerns and the general architecture.
 I could have simplified things by not interfacing the NumberGenerator, but i like the decoupling between it and the TableGenerator.
+I also am please how i work the multiplication table by walking down the centeral diagonal working on a smaller and small remaining space.

 If I were to improve things further:
 Implementing some of the ideas mentioned in the refactoring section above.
 If we would need to extend this then look at creating a shared logic section for interfaces and breaking out the generators into their own services / assemblies.
 Then we could use some IoC containers or perhaps some sort of strategy pattern for selecting generators and combingin them for results.
 Better front-end.
 Consoles are quick and easy and so useful for demos and prototypes, but they're not the best user experience.
+I might also add more tests on larger datasets just to make sure that the methods are workign at both ends of where we'd be using them